 Keiran Campbell was drawn to the cello after he stumbled across one in his grandmother’s basement and was baffled by its size.
-Once he turned 8, he began taking lessons — on a much smaller cello — in his native Greensboro, North Carolina.
+Once he turned 8, he began taking lessons—on a much smaller cello—in his native Greensboro, North Carolina.
 After studying extensively with Leonid Zilper, former solo cellist of the Bolshoi Ballet, he received his Bachelors and Masters at the Juilliard School, working with Darrett Adkins, Timothy Eddy, and Phoebe Carrai.
-Keiran also spent several springs in Cornwall, England, studying with Steven Isserlis and Ralph Kirshbaum at the International Musicians Seminar in Prussia Cove.
+Keiran also spent several springs in Cornwall, England, studying with Steven Isserlis and Ralph Kirshbaum at Prussia Cove.

 Keiran is also fascinated by instrument making, which he studies with the maker of his cello, Timothy Johnson.